 Avoidance mechanisms for language users

 Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
-They can use the processor to detect and identify obsolescent or deleted features and replace them by better methods.
+They can use the processor, multiple processors and static analysis tools to detect and identify obsolescent or deleted features and replace them by better methods.

 6.59 Concurrency – Activation [CGA]